Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To control various I:O's, you can reproduce the schematic.
 The resistor value is 1 Kohms.

-The push button will allow you to reset the PICO without unpluging the cable.
+The push button will allow you to reset the PICO without unplugging the cable.

-There is a complet schematic with the pinout of the PICO
+There is a complete schematic with the pinout of the PICO

 ![](_media/schematic.png)

+`!!!
+OK POINT FIX DOC AFTER ONLY !!!`

 # Software Requirements